 How can you find out what success looks like for your customers?

-Run a survey as part of your onboarding process.
-Run regular customer feedback surveys.
-Get your sales team to ask leads about their goals.
-Run customer dinners.
-Talk to customers at conferences.
+Run a survey as part of your onboarding process; do regular customer feedback surveys after that; get your sales team to ask leads about their goals; host customer dinners; talk to customers at conferences.

 3. Create an onboarding process to set your customers up for success

-Some SaaS companies provide a dedicated onboarding manager to provide a concierge service to walk new customers through their onboarding step-by-step.
+Some SaaS companies provide a dedicated onboarding manager to walk new customers through their onboarding step by step.
 This is highly tailored and mostly reserved for enterprise companies or high-value customers.

-Much more commonly, SaaS companies automate their onboarding process with a combination of a product walkthrough and a few automated emails with handy tips to get started.
+Much more commonly, SaaS companies automate their onboarding processes with a combination of a product walkthrough and a few automated emails with handy tips to get started.

 Whichever approach you take, it’s important to have a process that delivers value to your customers as early as possible to encourage them to keep using your product.

-Your off-boarding process is just as important as your onboarding one.
-You want to leave on a good note; just because your customer is leaving now doesn’t mean they’re leaving forever.
+Your offboarding process is just as important as your onboarding one.
+You want customers to leave on a good note; just because a customer is leaving now doesn’t mean they’re leaving forever.
 Today they’re still your customer even if they won’t be tomorrow.

-- Cancellation process: We all know the fury of trying to cancel a subscription online only to find out you need to call back during business hours, Monday to Friday.
-Make it as easy as possible for your customers to cancel their subscription: If they’ve made up their mind, hiding the link somewhere obscure on your website won’t change that; it’ll just make them angry and leave them with a negative impression of your company.
+Cancellation process: We all know the fury of trying to cancel a subscription online only to find out you need to call back during business hours, Monday to Friday.
+Make it as easy as possible for your customer to cancel their subscription.
+If they’ve made up their mind, hiding the link somewhere obscure on your website won’t change that; it’ll just make them angry and leave them with a negative impression of your company.

-- Integrations: Does your SaaS integrate with other products that your customer uses?
-How will cancelling this subscription affect those integrations?
+Integrations: Does your SaaS integrate with other products that your customer uses?
+How will canceling this subscription affect those integrations?
 Make sure they are aware of this — again, it will leave them with a bad impression if their carefully-crafted integrations stop working without warning.

-- Access to data: One of the most important things to consider is ensuring customers are still able to access their data from your SaaS once they’ve cancelled.
-For example, after cancelling my subscription to Drip and moving to a different tool for email marketing, I was still able to access my account to download previous emails, customer data, and analytics data for several months.
+Access to data: It’s important to ensure that customers are still able to access their data from your SaaS once they’ve canceled.
+For example, after canceling my subscription to Drip and moving to a different tool for email marketing, I was still able to access my account to download previous emails, customer data, and analytics data for several months.

-- Access to your product: Do you want churned customers to be able to access your product at all?
-Some companies, like Ahrefs, downgrade you onto a free, limited-features tier when you cancel your paid subscription, retaining you as a free user instead of losing you altogether.
+Access to your product: Do you want churned customers to be able to access your product at all?
+Some companies downgrade users to a free, limited-features tier when they cancel a paid subscription, retaining them as free users instead of losing them altogether.